reboottime/Agentic-AI/ai-agents-python/README.md

 > 3. Current memory context (conversation history and relevant information)
 > 4. Environment details (constraints and context for operation)
 > Store both decision and results

+- retrain how to think in generative AI era